Things To Do

 Registration and Instructions

-• Participation in the Acoustic Kids Showcases does not give you or your family members free admission to the festival.
+• Acoustic Kids Showcases are provided by the festival for festival attendees.
+There is no charge to participate, but participation does not give you or your family members free admission to the festival.
 Everyone over the age of 12 must purchase a ticket, and children under 12 are admitted free only if accompanied by a paying adult.
-Adults – feel free to volunteer for MerleFest and gain entry into the festival on the day you work.
-Click to learn more.
+However, adults may volunteer for MerleFest and gain entry into the festival on the day(s) they work.
+Click here to learn more about volunteering.

 The MerleFest Jam Camp is a unique combination of classroom instruction and small jamming and performing groups, coached by elite teachers led by “Dr. Banjo”, Pete Wernick, whose MerleFest camps date back to 1991!
 The location is Camp Harrison, a spacious, rustic, well-built Y Camp 12 miles south of MerleFest.